PieterbasNagengast/Azure-NetworkTS/README.md

 ## Solution

-*Haha... uhmmm...
-In the tangled web of ones and zeros, where routers quiver and firewalls tremble, behold the ultimate solution: YOU.
+_In the tangled web of ones and zeros, where routers quiver and firewalls tremble, behold the ultimate solution: YOU.
 With quantum intent and algorithmic finesse, you whisper to packets, 'Fear not, for I am the shortest path' And so, dear reader, amidst entropy's chaos, you emerge—a beacon of connectivity, a troubleshooter extraordinaire.
 It's not a bug; it's a feature.
-You are the network whisperer.
+You are the network whisperer._
-*